 They take things literally.
 You need to be careful to say exactly what you mean.
-If you hurry the child by saying "Step on it," don't be surprised if he or she asks what to step on.
+If you hurry the child by saying "Step on it," don't be surprised if they ask what to step on.

 They may only be able to handle one thought or idea at a time.
 Keep conversations focused and simple.

 They may want to only talk about the one thing they are really interested in at a given time.
 And they may want to talk about it over and over again.

 They may see things differently than you do.
 You may not even notice ordinary sounds, tastes, touches, smells, and sights.
 But these may be physically painful to the child.

 Communication and interaction tips for ASD